IoT—it’s time to go big! Is your massive IoT core network ready?

 During early IoT service introduction, an IoT core isolates the MBB network from possibly faulty IoT terminal behavior, and the impact of IoT traffic peaks on the revenue generating MBB network.
 The IoT network slice can implement separate resource optimization, security, transport characteristics and functionality, distinct from the rest of the service providers MBB network assets.

-Ericsson Cloud Core software supports flexible deployments of all key core network functions in both physical and virtual environments, and IoT services can be implemented with both physical and virtual implementations, for either 4G EPC, 5G EPC, or 5GC, through a software upgrade.
+Ericsson Core Network supports flexible deployments of all key core network functions in both physical and virtual environments, and IoT services can be implemented with both physical and virtual implementations, for either 4G EPC, 5G EPC, or 5GC, through a software upgrade.

 So far, approximately half of our customers have been building a separate, dedicated IoT core.